hackedpassword/UltimaV-retroset/docs/Decorations.md

 copy /Y *.png ..\..
 ```

-If I'm doing map dev, I run update_rivers from /dev, hit my shortcut that does an atlas regen, runs Unciv.
+I can run update_rivers.bat from /dev, hit my shortcut that does an atlas regen, runs Unciv.
 When I want to see the in-game result, I do the same steps from /game.
 With keyboard shortcuts set up plus .bat file automation, moving between the two states are fast and painless.

-### Obligatory nostalgia

-omg I miss the q3 shader manual, haven't looked at this in yearsss.
-Used to surf through it daily as if my gaming bible.
-For real.
-I had a printed binder with plastic sheet protectors - other mappers and some devs found this an impressive step up in q3 map dev.
-Had a couple gamers from my clan over to my house, they treated the binder like an actual treasured artifact.
-Good times.
-Hmm.. if it weren't for Unciv continuously evolving it's a tempting idea to recreate.

-Shout out to [World of Padman](https://worldofpadman.net/) (where I found the Gtk editor images) ... this total conversion q3 mod still persists??
-That's awesome!

 ## More decoration aspects

 Resources are the next challenge, they're not as drop-in as I'd like.
-In `TileResources.json` we add:
+In `TileResources.json` we recreate 'Fish' and add:
 ```
 	{
 		"name": "Fish",